 In the above display $\bm z \sim \gauss{\bm 0}{\bm I_\dim}$.
-When $\ssize \lambda^2 \gg \dim^{\frac{k}{2}}$, we show that $\hat{\bm V}$ is a consistent estimator for the non-Gaussian direction.
-This estimator generalizes spectral estimators proposed in prior work of \citet{mao2021optimal} and \citet{davis2021clustering} for the special case $k=4$. \end{description} \begin{remark}[Lattice Based Algorithms for Non-Gaussian Component Analysis] When the non-Gaussian measure is supported on a discrete set, \citet{diakonikolas2021non} and \citet{zadik2021lattice} have designed estimators for the non-Gaussian direction which use $\ssize = \dim + 1$ samples and run in polynomial-time.
+When $\ssize \lambda^2 \gg \dim^{\frac{k}{2}}$, we show that $\hat{\bm V}$ is a consistent estimator for the non-Gaussian direction (\rd{provided Assumptions \ref{ass: min-snr} and \ref{ass: subgauss} hold}).
+This estimator generalizes spectral estimators proposed in prior work of \citet{mao2021optimal} and \citet{davis2021clustering} for the special case $k=4$. \end{description} \begin{remark}[Lattice Based Algorithms for Non-Gaussian Component Analysis] When the non-Gaussian measure is discrete or close to discrete, \citet{diakonikolas2021non} and \citet{zadik2021lattice} have designed estimators for the non-Gaussian direction which use $\ssize = \dim + 1$ samples and run in polynomial-time.
 In contrast, \citet{davis2021clustering} leverage the results of \citet{ghosh2020sum} show that estimators based on sum-of-squares relaxations fail to solve these instances when $\ssize \ll \dim^{3/2}$.
 Since we assume that the non-Gaussian distribution $\nongauss$ has a density with respect to $\gauss{0}{1}$ and the signal-to-noise ratio $\lambda \lesssim 1$ as $\dim \rightarrow \infty$, these estimators are not applicable to the instances of $k$-NGCA studied in this paper. \end{remark}